Skip to main content

 Structuring a PCOS Diet for Metabolic Recalibration

 A dietary strategy for PCOS is one that is designed to minimize blood sugar and insulin spikes.
-This is achieved by focusing on the (GI) and glycemic load (GL) of foods.
+This is achieved by focusing on the glycemic index (GI) and glycemic load (GL) of foods.
 The glycemic index is a measure of how quickly a carbohydrate-containing food raises blood glucose levels.
+The glycemic load accounts for both the quality (GI) and quantity of carbohydrates in a serving.
+The objective is to consistently choose low-GI foods.

 This approach involves more than just avoiding sugar.
 It is about building meals around a core of protein, healthy fats, and high-fiber carbohydrates.
 This combination slows down digestion and the absorption of glucose, leading to a more stable and sustained release of energy.
 Such a diet has profound effects on the body’s hormonal conversation.

 Lower insulin levels reduce the androgenic stimulus on the ovaries and can also help improve the levels of sex hormone-binding globulin (SHBG), a protein that binds to testosterone in the bloodstream, rendering it inactive.
-One noted that metformin may be more effective than inositol for improving waist-hip ratio, but evidence was uncertain for body mass index.
+One systematic review noted that metformin may be more effective than inositol for improving waist-hip ratio, but evidence was uncertain for body mass index.

 The table below provides a framework for making dietary choices that support metabolic health in PCOS.